-- Will my child or I need to avoid eggs altogether?
-Or are certain egg products OK?
+- Will my child or I need to avoid eggs, or are certain egg products OK?

-- Which foods are most likely to contain eggs?
+- Where can I find information on foods most likely to contain eggs?

-- What do I need to tell my child's school about his or her allergy?
+- What should I tell my child's school about his or her allergy?

 - My child or I have other health conditions.
-How can I best manage these along with egg allergy?
+How can I best manage these conditions together?

-- Do I — or does my child — need to carry an autoinjector in case of a severe reaction?
+- Do I — or does my child — need to carry an autoinjector?

 What to expect from the doctor

-- When did you or your child first have a reaction to eggs?
+- When was your first reaction to eating eggs?